eHealthAfrica/trace-and-go-public/README.md

 Amsel
 ===========

 A huge problem in the current Ebola outbreak in West Africa is the traceability of people that have been admitted to health facilities.
-Unfortunately it is a very common case that health workers pick up infected people, admit them to a health facility and the person dies without the family knowing which facility the person was admitted to or where he is buried.
+Unfortunately it is a very common case that health workers pick up infected people, admit them to a health facility and the person dies without the family knowing which facility the person was admitted to or where they are buried.

 **We want to change this!**